AbooMinister25/ToyLang/README.md

 * other small built in functions, full reference can be found at the documentation

 #### Functions are very limited at the moment, Lite does not support arguments and doesn't have return statements yet, all of this is planning to be added in a later release.
 #### You can find more examples and a complete and more detailed reference at the documentation.
+(Coming Soon)